PulkitBhardwaj20/business-insight-360-powerbi/README.md

 Business Insight 360 is a multi-domain business intelligence solution designed to provide a unified view of company performance.
 It enables stakeholders to track financial metrics, customer behavior, product performance, and operational efficiency in one place.

+This project simulates a real-world business scenario where data is used to drive decision-making across departments.

 ---

 ## 💡 Business Problem